 Useful area maps: regional; proximity to major markets;census designated places; zip code.

 The physical features, climate and natural resources are described.

-Valuable intermodal Transportation System creates a commercially
+Valuable intermodal Transportation System creates a commercially viable environment.

 Living in Baltimore County means a comfortable blend of historic neighborhoods, suburban communities and rural landscapes, all at a cost of living below the national average.
 Whether you're new to Baltimore County, or looking to discover something new in your hometown, click below for the practical, the fun and the informative.

 A highly rated school system, higher education, access to excellent health care -all available in Baltimore County

 Housing options, commute information and cost of living comparisons.

 The place to go for all things statistical.
 Profiles of the County from a variety of sources.
 Census figures, both the 2000 and current, for population, housing, households, employment and income.